I Chronicles 28:19

 Because Jesus said to pray.

 We learn so much about ourselves when we pray.
-I pray aloud as you know if you’ve read my past posts.
+I pray out loud as you know if you’ve read my past posts.
 When I hear my words spoken in my voice, it reveals a lot to me about me.
 I can hear the selfishness in my voice.
 I can hear the whining.
-I can hear the desperation.
+I can hear the frustration.

 Don’t be afraid to trust God with the details about what concerns you.